lenushealth/docs/api/agency/tasks/become_an_agent.md

 Agency is requested by one user, to another, via a Client.

-The requesting user should direct thier browser to
+The requesting user should direct their browser to

 ```
 IDENTITYSERVER/agency/invite?clientid=CLIENTID